 Working With Any Dataset

-This section dives deeper into the supported Panl field configurations.
+This section dives deeper into the supported Panl field configurations so that you are able to integrate almost any dataset.

 "multiValued"="true" />

-The type (i.e. the Solr fieldType) of string above is then referenced in the managed schema to
+The type attribute with the value string above is then referenced in the managed schema to:

 <fieldType name="string" class="solr.StrField" sortMissingLast="true" />

-It is the class attribute above (which is included in the mechanical-pencils.panl.properties file as a comment) which then drives the configuration available.
-The value of the attribute is then used to lookup the Solr class value from the fieldType element in the managed schema file.
-This fieldType is then output to the property file.
+It is the class attribute above which then drives the configuration that Panl can respond to.
+The value of this class attribute is then used to lookup the Solr class value from the fieldType element in the managed schema file.

 # <field "indexed"="true" "stored"="true" "name"="variants" "type"="string"